ariyin/sophie-alert/README.md

 Replace the `urls` field in `main.py` with the links of the products you wish to track.
 The links should start with `https://costco.bysophieofficial.com/products/` and everything after a `?` would be extraneous.

+### Testing

+See if you have inputted everything correctly by running the script (`python3 main.py`) with a product that's currently in stock.
+If you get an email in your inbox, you did everything correctly!

 ### Scheduling

 **Mac**

 The plist file will run as a LaunchAgent at 8 AM every day.
 If your computer isn't running at 8 AM, it'll run the next time your computer wakes up.

 Change the paths in `sophie.plist` to the appropriate paths and then move the file to `~/Library/LaunchAgents`.
-If you use a venv environment for Python, create a venv environment in the sophie-alert directory and link the Python path in the plist to the Python path in the `.venv` folder.
+Link the Python path in the plist to the Python path in the `.venv` folder.
 For example, the path might be `/Users/username/sophie-alert/.venv/bin/python3`.

 There are two ways to launch the agent.
 One is by using terminal commands, and the other is by installing a third-party application.
 I failed with the terminal commands but they may work for you.